Posted on Leave a comment

 The Mr Glyn’s “Sassy” P90 is a pickup set influenced by the Gibson P90’s of the late 50’s.
 The “Sassy” have a distinctive woody aggressive tone, full of character.
 The highs are smooth yet punchy, there’s a chiming bottom end and a very obvious mid range that pushes through the mix.
 If you tickle the strings they’re clean and clear but dig in and there’s no shortage of power to drive the front end of your amp.

 I’ve grown to love P90’s over the years, it’s the sound of those early Gibson Les Paul Juniors.
-It’s a pickup that needs no extras, just straight into a good amp.
+It’s a guitar pickup that needs no extras, just straight into a good amp.
 They’re happy to power pedals but there’s a fullness and balance that seems to need nothing else.

 The Sassy P90 story